johanley/covid-19-canada/README.md

 I assume most people are looking for data with these characteristics:

 * 4 categories: test, cases, recoveries, and deaths (T,C,R,D)
-* time-series data (which of course includes the latest day), from the beginning of an outbreak until present
+* time-series data from the beginning of an outbreak until present
 * 13 jurisdictions: provinces, territories (14, if you count the federal level)
 * world-readable (can be easily accessed in a browser, with no restrictions)
 * easily parsed and consumed by programming tools